gfelber-tgm/DemonSeed/README.md

 ### <a name="notes"></a>!
 Important side-notes !

+I want to note that this is expanding the original [setup]( https://o.mg.lol/setup/OMGDemonSeedEDU/) with personal experiences and tips on Troubleshooting and Problem-solving.
+At the start of each section, the original Video is linked.
 I did my DemonSeed assembly without flux.
-Also I broke my Pogo-jig PCB Traces and hardwired the pins to the pogos with cables.
-Also I used the in the box USB port, but removed the plastic part under the contacts.
-Furthermore I used the Debian Buster OS for all Programming related tasks.
-At last i want to note that this is expanding the original [setup]( https://o.mg.lol/setup/OMGDemonSeedEDU/) with personal experiences and tips on Troubleshooting and Problem solving.
-At the start of each section the original Video is linked.
-At last i did my software installer code tests with a Kali linux guest vm through Virtual Box (Virtual Box USB drivers are needed).
+Also, I broke my Pogo-jig PCB Traces and hardwired the pins to the pogos with cables.
+Also, I used the in the box USB port but removed the plastic part under the contacts.
+Furthermore, I used the Debian Buster OS for all Programming related tasks and for software installer code tests with a Kali Linux guest VM through Virtual Box (Virtual Box USB drivers are needed).

 ### <a name="pogo"></a>Pogo-jig